-- Self-financing students are covering their study and living expenses by their own means.
+- Students cover their study and living expenses by their own means.

-- Self-financing applicants have to show proof of sufficient funds to cover living expenses for the duration of their studies in Norway.
+- Self-financing applicants from outside the EU/EEA have to show proof of sufficient funds to cover living expenses for the duration of their studies in Norway.

 Fees related to attending UiB

 There is no tuition.
 UiB does not charge tuition fees either to Norwegian or international students due to its status as a public institution.

 Semester Fee to Sammen